hrishikesh2708/CSCI567_Machine_Learning_Project/README.md

 ## Project Overview

 This project explores complex regularization techniques applied to a Convolutional Neural Network (CNN) for image classification.
 The techniques include L2 Regularization, Dropout, Data Augmentation, and Ensemble Regularization (Dropout + L2).
-The project uses the Tiny-ImageNet dataset and focuses on improving the model’s performance.
+The project uses the Tiny-ImageNet dataset and focuses on preventing overfitting.

 ## Authors